Physiology 001 - Introduction to Human Physiology » Fall 2021 » Nervous System 2

 An action potential arriving at the presynaptic terminal causes __________.

-C. ligand-gated sodium channels to open, and sodium ions to diffuse out of the cell
+D. voltage-gated calcium ion channels to open, and calcium ions to diffuse into the cell

-E. voltage-gated sodium ion channels to open, and sodium ions to diffuse into the cell
+E. voltage-gated sodium ion channels to open, and sodium ions to diffuse out of the cell

 Question #17